 Below we look at what things you can see and do in Mazatlan and Puerto Vallarta in more detail, so you have an idea of what excursions are possible.

-Mazatlan vs Puerto Vallarta: Natural sights and things to do
+Mazatlan vs Puerto Vallarta: Which Has Better Natural Sights and Things To Do

 This is a city which is begging to be explored and discovered, so if you’re looking for an all-inclusive resort holiday then somewhere like Cancun may suit you better.